haridevkambam/GreatStore/README.md

 ## Overview

-This is a full-stack eCommerce platform built with the MERN stack (MongoDB, Express.js, React.js, and Node.js), where users can browse products, add them to cart and place orders.The platform will have user authentication, product management, order tracking, and an admin dashboard for managing products and orders.
+This is a full-stack eCommerce platform built with the MERN stack (MongoDB, Express.js, React.js, and Node.js), where users can browse products, add them to cart and place orders.
+The platform will have user authentication, product management, order tracking, and an admin dashboard for managing products and orders.

 ## Features